San7o/hive-operator/docs/DESIGN.md

 As a consequence, multiple discover controllers may generate multiple HiveData resources from the same HivePolicy.
-This is intended by design since the policy may match multiple pods hence the relationchip between a policy and a HiveData is *one to many*.
+This is intended by design since the policy may match multiple pods hence the relationship between a policy and a HiveData is *one to many*.

 <a name="hivepolicy-resource"></a>